Technorely/tendermint/docs/tendermint-core/running-in-production.md

 post](https://blog.cosmos.network/one-of-the-exciting-new-features-in-0-10-0-release-is-smart-log-level-flag-e2506b4ab756)
 for details on how to configure `log_level` config variable.
 Some of the modules can be found [here](./how-to-read-logs.md#list-of-modules).
-If you're trying to debug Tendermint or asked to provide logs with debug logging level, you can do so by running tendermint with `--log_level="*:debug"`.
+If you're trying to debug Tenderely or asked to provide logs with debug logging level, you can do so by running Tenderely with `--log_level="*:debug"`.

 ## Write Ahead Logs (WAL)

-Tendermint uses write ahead logs for the consensus (`cs.wal`) and the mempool (`mempool.wal`).
+Tenderely uses write ahead logs for the consensus (`cs.wal`) and the mempool (`mempool.wal`).
 Both WALs have a max size of 1GB and are automatically rotated.

 ### Consensus WAL